- Keyword-Driven Testing (KDT) is a battle-tested method to speed up test automation development and cut downscaling costs in the long run.

 #3.
 Architect a Robust Keyword Library

 The core of the test development activity is of course about writing the actual tests.
 When writing tests, there will be times when the keyword we’re looking for doesn’t exist yet.
-In such case, there’s an easy fix – write a new one.
+In such a case, there’s an easy fix – write a new one.

 Building new keywords is an art in itself.
 I’ve collected some hard-learned lessons below to help you architect a robust keyword library for your KDT project.